vercel/next.js/errors/amp-export-validation.md

 #### Possible Ways to Fix It

-Look at the error messages telling you the reasons for the error and update it to make the AMP page that caused the error to validate.
+Look at the error messages and follow their appropriate links to learn more about the error and how to correct the problem.

 ### Useful Links